varun-jasti/approach-1-trajectory-similarity/README.md

 | Mean confidence | **4.79 / 5** |
 | High confidence (4-5) | 96.3% |

-The working archive historically uses the `A3_*` prefix for trajectory-based outputs.
-Those filenames are retained where needed for traceability, while this public repository consistently identifies the method as Approach 1.

 ## Visualizations — Where to Start